Airport Fire Station

-In October 2001, the Daytona Beach International Airport Fire Department was transferred to Volusia County Fire Services.
-The Airport Fire Station, designated Station 17, is located on the south side of the airport and houses four Airport Rescue and Firefighting (ARFF) vehicles with a total of seven firefighters assigned to the station.
-These firefighters respond to a wide range of emergencies at the airport from medical emergencies (both on-board an aircraft or in the terminal) to aircraft emergencies.
-These emergencies can include warning light indications, smoke in the aircraft, aircraft crashes or structural fires in the hangars and other buildings on airport property.
+In October 2001, the Daytona Beach International Airport Fire Department was transferred to Volusia County Fire Rescue.
+The Airport Fire Station, designated Station 17, is located on the south side of the airport and houses Aircraft Rescue and Firefighting (ARFF) vehicles with a minimum of six firefighters and one Battalion Chief assigned to the station.
+These firefighters respond to a wide range of aircraft emergencies; from general aviation to major air carriers, including specialized military aircraft.
+DBIA is a major hub of flight activity within the region due to special events and close proximity to a major aeronautical university.

-In order to provide an improved response to emergency incidents at the airport, Volusia County Fire Services will be integrating the services currently provided by personnel at the Airport Fire Station with our existing efforts throughout the county.
+In order to provide top notch service to the flying public at Daytona Beach International Airport, Volusia County Fire Rescue has integrated the services currently provided by personnel at Station 17 with our existing efforts throughout the county.